 It is easy enough to understand; from the words “pay-per-click”, you gain profit from each click that the ad gets.
-It is cost-effective and helps an advertiser gain insight on how, when, and how frequently people are interested in their products and services.
+It is cost-effective and helps an advertiser gain insight into how, when, and how frequently people are interested in their products and services.

 As inbound marketing is relatively new and requires further study in its prolonged effects, it would do well to keep track of these efforts by gathering as much data as possible.

 PPC makes it possible for one to do that.
-The advertiser, oftentimes the search engine or the owner of the site you wish to advertise to, gets paid per click of the ad, which is helpful for companies as it has a prolonged effect in sales as it more often than not will help you reach your profit margin.
+The advertiser, oftentimes the search engine or the owner of the site you wish to advertise to, gets paid per click of the ad, which is helpful for companies as it has a prolonged effect on sales as it more often than not will help you reach your profit margin.

 Partner PPC and SEO Spot On

 Incorporate PPC with organic SEO, or search engine optimisation, in order to maximise outreach towards a particular target market or quota.